Clostridioides difficile: Transmission

-Susceptibility to colonization appears to be triggered by diarrheal illnesses, such as food poisoning or laxative abuse; people without a history of diarrheal illnesses who are exposed to C. difficile spores will not necessarily become carriers.
-Once people are colonized by C. difficile, they remain carriers for year-long time scales, but the day-to-day abundance of C. difficile fluctuates considerably - fluctuating from being below the limit of detection to high levels of shedding from one day to the next.
+Susceptibility to colonization appears to be triggered by diarrheal illnesses, such as food poisoning, Crohn's disease or laxative abuse; people without a history of diarrheal illnesses who are exposed to C. difficile spores will not necessarily become carriers.
+Once people are colonized by C. difficile, they remain carriers for year-long time scales, but the day-to-day abundance of C. difficile fluctuates considerably – fluctuating from being below the limit of detection to high levels of shedding from one day to the next.
 GI disturbances in carriers appear to trigger periods of increased shedding which may be an important factor for transmission.

 Host range

 Clostridioides difficile infects pigs, calves, and humans, and inhabits a natural reservoir of soil, faeces of domestic animals and humans, sewage, the human intestinal tract, and retail meat.

-A 2015 CDC study estimated that C. diff afflicted almost half a million Americans and caused 29,000 deaths in 2011.
+A 2015 CDC study estimated that C. difficile afflicted almost half a million Americans and caused 29,000 deaths in 2011.
 The study estimated that 40% of cases began in nursing homes or community health-care settings, while 24% occurred in hospitals.

 Clostridioides difficile is common in the human digestive system.
-However, it is a poor competitor, and is often outcompeted for nutrients by other bacteria in the digestive system.
-As a result, C. difficile is kept to a manageable number.
-If the sudden introduction of antibiotic disrupts the microbiome, C. difficile may be able to grow as a result of many of its competitors being killed off.
-The incubation period is 5–10 days, with a range of 1 day to weeks following antibiotic treatment for antibiotic associated diarrhea.
+However, it is often outcompeted for nutrients by other bacteria, limiting its spread.
+If the sudden introduction of an antibiotic disrupts the microbiome, C. difficile may be able to grow as many of its competitors die.
+The incubation period is 5–10 days, with a range of 1 day to weeks following antibiotic treatment.
 Additionally, carriage of C. difficile with high levels of toxins is common in young children, while disease is rare.
 The production of one or even both toxins is not always sufficient for producing symptoms.

 Signs and symptoms

-Symptoms of C. difficile infection include: diarrhea (at least three loose bowel movements a day), dehydration, abdominal pain that can be severe, loss of appetite, and nausea.
+Symptoms of C. difficile infection include diarrhea (at least three loose bowel movements a day), dehydration, abdominal pain that can be severe, loss of appetite, and nausea.

-Host immune response
+Pathophysiology

+Clostridioides difficile is transmitted through the oral-fecal route, and many reproduce through spores.
+Spore germination depends on the ability to sense primary bile acids in the liver, like taurocholate, which are sensed by the germinant receptor CspC.
+Secondary bile acids can inhibit these processes in the colon.
+Spores can grow and colonize the intestine by antibiotic-induced shifts in the host microbiota.
+C. difficile secretes mucolytic enzymes like CWp84 to degrade the colonic mucosa.
+These spores can adhere to colon cells.
+Additionally, C. difficile is motile and can switch between motile and sessile phases, a process regulated by cyclic-di-GMP.
+C. difficile is also capable of forming biofilms and cell-to-cell signaling.
+C. difficile is often transferred via the hands of healthcare workers or the overall hospital environment and acquired by ingesting the pathogen.
+The spores resist the stomach acidity and germinate into their vegetative form in the small intestine.
+C. difficile can carry a broad spectrum of clinical manifestations, from asymptomatic to severe colitis and death.
+C. difficile is the most prevalent US healthcare infection, posing serious health risks and substantial care costs.